-We’re coming to the end of 2019, and Facebook has continued to grow its presence in the online space.
+We’ve started a new decade, and Facebook has continued to grow its presence in the online space.
 Facebook is the third most visited website in the world, according to Hootsuite, following only Google and Youtube.
 With the billions of traffic that flows through the platform daily, your Med Spa has a high chance of reaching your intended audience quickly, however, it’s only natural that Facebook would have strict advertising guidelines for various trades, including the Med Spa industry.

 Are you having difficulty increasing the viewership for your Med Spa?